 Food Donations from Individuals:

 We are so grateful for community members’ generosity and desire to help.
-Food donations can be accepted at FFLC, 770 Bailey Hill Rd. in Eugene between 9am-4pm.
-Please call ahead if you are donating a large volume of food.
-Peanut butter, tuna, canned stews, soups and chili are among the most needed foods.
+FFLC can accept food donations at our 770 Bailey Hill Road location, Monday through Friday from 9 a.m. and 4 p.m.
+Please call ahead at 541-343-2822 if you are donating a large volume of food.
+Peanut butter, tuna, canned vegetables, canned stews, soups and chili are among the most-needed foods.

-Due to time temperature and cold chain regulations we are unable to accept frozen foods and meats, like turkeys and hams.
+Due to time/temperature and cold chain regulations we are unable to accept frozen foods, dairy and meats.
 Please consider donating funds and we’ll purchase frozen protein items with food safety best practices in mind.

 Home Garden Produce Donations:

-Drop produce off at FFLC’s West Broadway Warehouse, located at 2345 W. Broadway, Monday through Thursday between 12:00-3:00.
+Drop produce off at FFLC’s West Broadway Warehouse, at 2345 West Broadway, Monday through Thursday between Noon and 3 p.m.
 We will gladly accept any non-damaged, non-wormy, non-ground fall, normal sized (not overly large) fruits or vegetables.

-Please wash your hands, and we strongly encourage wearing masks and gloves when harvesting to promote COVID safety best practices.
+Please wash your hands, and consider wearing masks and gloves when harvesting to promote COVID-19 safety best practices.
 Pre-bagged leafy produce is best, but we’ll take it either way.
 Please use sanitized and clean containers for harvesting and delivery.

 Upon arriving at our West Broadway warehouse, please go through the doors labeled “Partner Agency Entrance” and ring doorbell for assistance.
-An FFLC staff member will be out to take your donation, and give you a receipt if you want one.
+An FFLC staff member will take your donation, and give you a receipt if you want one.
+Thank you!

 We are committed to collecting and distributing as many healthy foods as possible.
-We work hard to solicit foods that meet their people’s nutritional needs.
-FOOD for Lane County is also committed to providing culturally appropriate food to the people we serve.
+We work hard to solicit foods that meet people’s nutritional needs.
+FOOD For Lane County is also committed to providing culturally appropriate food to the people we serve.